-Summary: This two-week course concerns the design of systems, products and services to make them easier, safer and more effective for human use.
+Course summary: This two-week human factors course concerns the design of systems, products and services to make them easier, safer and more effective for human use.

 Who should attend?

 This course is intended for engineers, psychologists, medical professionals, managers, and others interested in human factors, ergonomics, human-computer interaction, or usability.
 Many participants are not human factors specialists, but mechanical engineers, electrical engineers, psychologists, and others for whom human use of systems is a concern.

 This immersive training program provides hands-on user interface design experience for anyone looking to improve their organization through proven user interface evaluation techniques.